 "This will only take a little while.
 Some of you have a bus going back, but I'm on it, so you can't leave until I'm done," he said, pulling out four pages of single space "remarks" from his coat pocket.

 The 1953 law alumnus recently made a gift of $1.1 million to the University of Miami School of Law that will be used to endow a named scholarship and support a fund that encourages the promotion of faculty research and teaching innovation.

-"The loyalty, commitment, and enthusiasm of our donors are at the core of the University’s efforts to implement a bold strategic vision as we approach our 100th birthday—now just seven years away," said UM President Julio Frenk.
+"The loyalty, commitment, and enthusiasm of our donors are at the core of the University’s efforts to implement a bold strategic vision as we approach our 100th birthday—now just seven years away," said UM President Julio Frenk at the event.
 "The philanthropy of Bob and donors like him makes it possible to recruit and retain high-quality academic talent, to advance groundbreaking research and scholarship, to deliver world-class patient care, and to position the University of Miami as a truly global institution."

-The “C” building, which houses the Dean’s Office Suite and Alumni Offices, is now named in his honor.
+The “C” building, which houses the Dean’s Office Suite and Alumni Offices, is now named in Dooley's honor.